 If the majority of trees in the border zone are overheight, it is usually best to deal with the entire border zone at once by removing all trees growing in it.
 The landowner's approval for participation in a joint sale is requested in the form of a power of attorney.
 A joint sale ensures a competitive price for the timber, as a large batch is sold at once.
 Should they wish, landowners can also agree on another harvesting method.

 Forest management for the border zones of transmission line areas involves many special features, which should be taken into account when deciding on forest regeneration and management measures.

 In order to enhance forest management in these special areas, Forestry Development Centre Tapio has drawn up forest management recommendations for the border zones.
 These recommendations are presented in a forest management card (in Finnish), which can be downloaded from the adjacent link.

 Storage of timber

-Due to safety reasons, timber must not be stored under a transmission line or any closer to the closest conductor of the line, measured sideways, than indicated in the following table.
+Due to safety reasons, timber must not be stored under a transmission line or sideways measured no closer than 10 meters to the closest conductor of the line.

 Felling of trees

 Trees must not be felled towards a transmission line.
 First, fell the trees farther away from the line and proceed so that you fell the trees closest to the line last.
 Use a rope significantly longer than the tree to be felled, or some other way of ensuring the direction the tree will fall in.
 If you are unsure of the success of the felling work or would like more information on the felling of trees, please contact Fingrid.